Thirty Summers of Shakespeare

 Jilly Thomas, Brenda Magee, Teresa Sokolich, and Fiona McMillan

-We’re also welcoming two fantastic new Board members:
+We’re also welcoming some fantastic new Board members!

 Braydon Priest: a creative powerhouse who works across live events, broadcasting and marketing, producing community and music events, brand activations, television and radio shows and theatre productions.
 He has a strong background in communications, promotions and audience engagement, and over 20 years’ governance experience in the arts and education sectors.
 He also contributes both on stage and behind the scenes in community theatre, with a focus on organisational development and growth.
 Braydon is currently a Senior Producer and Account Director at marketing and brand activation agency Curious Nation.